andrewk-meratus/bootleg-vamp-survivor/README.md

 # bootleg-vamp-survivor

-A small Vampire Survivors-style prototype made with Godot and C#.
+A small Vampire Survivors-style prototype made with Godot and Python.

 ## Current State